PuddlePumpkin/KiwiSD/README.md

 Hikari-Lightbulb|pip|https://github.com/tandemdude/hikari-lightbulb|LGPLv3
 [Pytorch](https://pytorch.org/) (CUDA)|pip|https://github.com/pytorch/pytorch|[Custom](https://github.com/pytorch/pytorch/blob/master/LICENSE)

-See requirements.txt to view other used packages and find their licenses.
+See src/requirements.txt to view other used packages and find their licenses.

 **This project is not endorsed by or affiliated with any third party entity.**